Tux Paint is easy to use, includes countless fun effects, and provides many configuration options.

 - Supports numerous languages (See International Character Input, below)

-- Labels may be moved or edited later (Coming soon)
+- Labels may be moved and edited later

 - Blocks - turn parts of the picture 'blocky'